-- Action 3.3 D: Utilize a 3D adaptive modeling program to visualize and analyze growth scenarios to demonstrate capacity, infrastructure expenses and implications, and redevelopment options.
-The tool could also be used to support community engagement by demonstrating potential change and physical build out and calculating housing units that meet Housing Strategy goals; and - Action 3.3 E: Create a university or innovation district that brings together research, technology, education, and affordable student and workforce housing to stimulate innovation, collaboration, and sustainability.
+Action 3.3 D: Utilize a 3D adaptive modeling program to visualize and analyze growth scenarios to demonstrate capacity, infrastructure expenses and implications, and redevelopment options.
+The tool could also be used to support community engagement by demonstrating potential change and physical build out and calculating housing units that meet Housing Strategy goals; and

+Action 3.3 E: Create a university or innovation district that brings together research, technology, education, and affordable student and workforce housing to stimulate innovation, collaboration, and sustainability.
 Work with the University of Victoria to understand housing needs and collaborate on the development of key housing policies.

-The subsequent financial implications report for implementing Phase 2 and Phase 3 actions is anticipated to be presented to Council in 2025.
+The subsequent financial implications Report for implementing Phase 2 and Phase 3 actions is anticipated to be presented to Council in 2025.
+In addition, the Report may identify further funding requirements to implement recommendations or housing programs developed through the completion of Top 12 or Phase 1 actions.